For USA Mainland (and other islands) – we have an Etsy shop where we sell select cuttings and seeds at competitive prices.

 Croton – ($3/cutting) – ornamental, beautiful foliage that varies in color according to how much sun or shade it gets.

-Hawaiian Snow Bush ($3/cutting) – ornamental/landscaping, if managed can create shorter, bush like hedges.
+Hawaiian Snow Bush ($3/cutting) – (SOLD OUT) ornamental/landscaping, if managed can create shorter, bush like hedges.

 Song of India Dracaena reflexa ($3/cutting), impressive ornamental that grows to be a tall shrub, favored in flower arrangements in Hawaii.
 Attractive planted on property borders and near houses (not too close!)